-What the helicopter attack tells us about the Venezuela crisis
+What the helicopter attack tells us about the Venezuela crisis | CNN

-A stolen police helicopter piloted by Oscar Perez -- an officer in Venezuela's investigative police force -- strafed the Supreme Court building and the Interior Ministry, dropping grenades and firing shots before whirring away after more than an hour.
+A stolen police helicopter allegedly piloted by Oscar Perez – an officer in Venezuela’s investigative police force – strafed the Supreme Court building and the Interior Ministry, dropping grenades and firing shots before whirring away after more than an hour.

 It was the latest, and perhaps most bizarre chapter in Venezuela’s months-long downward spiral.

 Near daily clashes between government forces and protesters have paralyzed the South American country.
-Close to 80 people have died since the beginning of this latest round of civil unrest.
+At least 80 people have died since the beginning of this latest round of civil unrest.

 For months Maduro has been saying that protesters are plotting a coup against his government.
 With his grip on power starting to slip, some have asked if the Hollywood-esque coup attempt was an elaborate ruse by Maduro and his supporters.